Difficult

 Assembly and finishing of the avocado chocolate cake

-• Make the CARAÏBE 66% chocolate avocado cake mix.
+- Make the CARAÏBE 66% chocolate avocado cake batter.

-• Put 80g of the chocolate avocado cake batter into individual cake tins lined with butter and flour.
+- Put 2.821 oz / 80 g of the chocolate avocado cake batter into individual cake tins lined with butter and flour.

-• Bake at 338°F (170°C) for approx. 20 to 25 minutes (until the blade of a knife comes out dry - be mindful of the chocolate chips as they can be misleading).
-Take the cakes out of their tins as soon as they are out of the oven, let them cool and set them aside.
+- Bake at 338°F (170°C) for approx. 20 to 25 minutes (until the blade of a knife comes out clean—be mindful of the chocolate chips, as they can be misleading).
+Remove the cakes from their tins as soon as they come out of the oven, let them cool and set them aside.

-• Once they have cooled, put the cakes back in their tins.
+- Once cooled, place the cakes back into their tins.

-• Add the melted CARAÏBE 66% chocolate to the cornflour crisp.
-Place 20g of crisp around the edges of the chocolate cakes and use a soup spoon to give each one a curved lip (see photo).
+- Add the melted CARAÏBE 66% chocolate to the corn flour crisp.
+Place 0.7054 oz / 20 g of crisp around the edges of the chocolate cakes and use a soup spoon to create a curved lip (see photo).

 Does the avocado flavor come through strongly?